 | ADMISSIONS | Graduate School Admissions

 Welcome to the Graduate School at Worcester State University, a “Best Value” university with a well-earned reputation for academic excellence in traditional and emerging fields of study.
-We offer 31 graduate-level programs, including master’s degrees, education specialist programs, and teacher licensure programs designed to help you achieve your professional goals while balancing the needs of work, family, and life.As a graduate student, you’ll work closely with accomplished faculty members who are experienced practitioners and researchers.
+We offer over 30 graduate-level programs, including master’s degrees, education specialist programs, and teacher licensure programs designed to help you achieve your professional goals while balancing the needs of work, family, and life.As a graduate student, you’ll work closely with accomplished faculty members who are experienced practitioners and researchers.
 You’ll benefit from our collaboration with partners in a wide range of fields, who offer exceptional hands-on learning opportunities and internships.
 You also will have the facilities and resources of a first-class liberal arts and sciences university at your fingertips.

 The first step in the admissions process is to complete and submit our online admissions application.
 We are here to answer any questions you may have about enrolling as a graduate student and moving forward with a program that works for you.